Yes, you really can now add a website link to your YouTube video.

 Associated Website annotations links provide verified partners who are in good standing a way to annotate to their website directly from their videos

-In simple terms this means that some channels will now be able to have a link directing traffic from their film to their website.
-The only way we’ve been able to do this before is by running an ad campaign then you can add a call to action bar.
+In simple terms this means that some channels will now be able to have a link directing traffic from your animated explainer of video production to your website.
+The only way you’ve been able to do this before is by running an ad campaign then you can add a call to action bar.
 Here is an example:

 Or by embedding links on the channel page header as seen here on TeachPE.com (Partners can already link to their sites through their channel pages):

 Here’s an exclusive example of the new annotation!

 Firstly, your channel needs to be associated with your website.
 You also need to be a verified partner.
 This has become easier to do over the last year.
 On your journey to become a partner, we’ve found a good way to improve your chances of acceptance is to enable your channel to accept advertising.

 Be warned though, if you have films which use music that you don’t have permission for YouTube reserves the rights to remove them.